 Matthew J. Brown

 Matthew J. Brown, Ph.D is a professional scholar of comics and popular culture and a professor of philosophy at The University of Texas at Dallas.
-He has presented at San Diego Comic-Con and has organized an academic conference at Dragon Con since 2008.
+He has organized an academic conference at Dragon Con since 2008.

-Clint Brownlee has been a paranormal investigator for the past 8 years and is the current Director and a founding member of Paranormal Georgia Investigations.
-He has previously lectured on professionalism, electronic voice phenomena, and photographic evidence.
+Clint Brownlee has been a paranormal investigator for the past eight years and is the director and a founding member of Paranormal Georgia Investigations.
+He’s lectured on professionalism, electronic voice phenomena, and photographic evidence.

 Raychelle Marie Burks